FallDownTheSystem/modern-js/src/pages/new-es-features.md

 :::: c slide two-col

 ::: c
-> What the `importObj` object?
+> What's the `importObj`?

-So far we've seen **exported** functions, and exported memory and table instances.
-The `importObject` parameter allows us to import our own functions, and memory and table instances into the WebAssembly instance.
+So far, we've seen **exported** functions and exported memory and table instances.
+The `importObject` parameter allows us to import our own functions and memory and table instances into the WebAssembly instance.

-The imported object can be accessed in the web assembly code, and the the imported properties must be declared in the compiled module.
+The imported object can be accessed in the web assembly code.
+Note that the imported properties must be declared in the compiled module.
 :::

 ```js {1}